Roc-A-Fella Records: Legal issues

 In June 2021, Roc-A-Fella sued its co-founder Damon Dash for attempting to auction off a non-fungible token representing the Jay-Z album Reasonable Doubt, due to Roc-A-Fella owning the rights to the album.
 In response, Dash claimed that he was not trying to sell the album, but his own share of the record label.
 On June 22, a restraining order prohibiting Dash from further selling the album was placed.

 Subsidiaries

 ROC Films

-In 2002, Roc-A-Fella released through Lions Gate Entertainment, State Property.
+In 2002, Roc-A-Fella released, through Lions Gate Entertainment, State Property.
 The movie, while not the first for Dash, would be the start of ROC Films/Roc-A-Fella Films.
-The film studio would go on to release Paid in Full the same year and follow up in 2003 with Paper Soldiers and the hip-hop satire Death of a Dynasty.
-In 2005, the sequel to the studios debut release would hit theatres State Property 2, featuring rap stars such as Beanie Sigel and Damon Dash, who also produced and co-created the story.
+It starred Roc-A-Fella acts Damon Dash, Jay-Z, Beanie Sigel, DJ Clue, Memphis Bleek, and Rell.
+The film studio would go on to release Paid in Full the same year, and follow up in 2003 with Paper Soldiers and the hip-hop satire Death of a Dynasty.
+In 2005, the sequel to the studio's debut release would hit theatres, State Property 2, featuring rap stars such as Beanie Sigel and Damon Dash, who also produced and co-created the story.
 Cameo roles included musicians Kanye West, N.O.R.E, and Mariah Carey, and light heavyweight champion boxers Bernard Hopkins and Winky Wright.
 The list of films include: